 Which list most accurately describes you?

-For example, I’m a monochron with some polychron leanings.
+For example, I’d call myself a monochron with some polychron leanings.
 The mono me likes to be on time, enjoys getting things done and loves crossing off lists.
-But the poly part doesn’t want to be ‘forced’ to work (internally or externally) too long on the same task or unless the mood takes me.
+But the poly part doesn’t want to be ‘forced’ to work (internally or externally) too long on the same task, unless the mood takes me.

 On the other hand, a friend of mine is an out and out polychron.
 He meets deadlines when the pain of not doing so outweighs his natural inclination which is to put people before productivity.